 Daughter Lesley Shumard is married and has two sons, Edward Shumard and Loren Shumard.
 She formerly was employed at the Tampa YMCA as operations manager and wellness director.

 Daughter Laura Treece has a son and two grandsons.
 She worked for Raymond James Tax Credit Funds, Inc., in the Tampa area and today is employed in a local law office.
 Today, she is employed as association coordinator at On Top of The World Condominiums.

-Son David Richard Miner is the founder of a website, DivingInDepth.com, that connects scuba divers around the world to information ranging from dive travel, diving news and training to technical cave and wreck diving, forums, shopping, gear, careers/jobs and education.
+Son David Richard Miner was the founder of a website, DivingInDepth.com, that connects scuba divers around the world to information ranging from dive travel, diving news and training to technical cave and wreck diving, forums, shopping, gear, careers/jobs and education.
 In 2006, he was part of the team that videotaped the planned sinking of the USS Oriskany aircraft carrier in Pensacola, Fla., and later taped their dive of the wreck.
 He also is the former publisher of Adventure Racing Magazine, which covered multi-sport endurance challenges such as kayaking, canoeing, biking, trail-running, hiking, climbing, swimming, mountaineering, rafting, and orienteering.
 A set of the magazines is preserved in the Minerd.com Archives.
 In 2018, David wed Danetta "Dani" Lafrance ( ? -living).
 Today they reside in western North Carolina, where he is owner and president of Beer Treks, LLC and she is a real estate broker/realtor with BHHS Great Smokys Realty.

 At the age of 25, on April 14, 1962, Marjean was joined in matrimony with 31-year-old Gordon Sykes Jones (1931-2014), a native of Butler, Butler County, PA and the son of Edward and Martha (Sykes) Jones.
 The pair did not reproduce.